Lee's Cuba Bike Tours

 My 15 years of experience touring Cuba by bike enables me to ensure your safe enjoyment of Cuba, so you can have a healthy and relaxing bike tour exploring this beautiful island.
 I pride myself on making sure riders are well prepared for their adventure in Cuba and have no surprises.

-So let's explore the two tours I will be leading in 2026
+Below is a summary of the two tours I will be leading in 2026

 Fat Mary (Maria la Gorda) 2026